CynthiaPeter/Privatefit-Contributing-guide/README.md

 Thanks for your interest in contributing to Priv@tefit.

 We 💙 and accept [Pull Requests](https://help.github.com/articles/about-pull-requests/)
 for fixing issues or adding features.
-Thanks for your contribution!

 Please read our [code of conduct](code_of_conduct.md), which is based on [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md)